 Christina specializes in treating young children and adolescents with behavioral issues, depression, anxiety, trauma, adjustment difficulties, and social/emotional challenges.
 She has experience leading therapeutic groups and social skills groups.
 Christina is also certified in Parent-Child Interaction Therapy, a short-term and highly structured treatment proven to improve the caregiver-child bond, increase warmth and attachment, and reduce child behavioral problems.

-Christina is in the process of getting paneled with Premera.
-She is also able to bill out of network and provides sliding scale services.
+Christina is able to bill out of network and provides sliding scale services.

 Christina is accepting new clients on Thursdays only.
 To reach Christina, call (206) 494-3377, extension 1.